ray0711/miscale2garmin/README.md

 - https://github.com/lolouk44/xiaomi_mi_scale
 - https://github.com/davidkroell/bodycomposition

-It allows the Mi Body Composition Scale 2 to be fully automatic synchronized to Garmin Connect.
+It allows the Mi Body Composition Scale 2 to be fully automatically synchronized to Garmin Connect.

 ## 2. How does this work?
  - after weighing, Mi Body Composition Scale 2 is active for 15 minutes on bluetooth transmission;